tomasherceg/dotvvm-docs/Pages/basics-routing.md

 Notice that the route contains the parameter `{Id}`.
 Also, the fourth argument says that if the parameter is not present, its value is `0`.

-In the viewmodel of the page, we can then access the value of the route parameter using the followin code:
+In the viewmodel of the page, we can then access the value of the route parameter using the following code:

 ```CSHARP
 var customerId = Convert.ToInt32(Context.Parameters["Id"]);